fieldtrip/website/faq/how_can_i_monitor_a_subject_s_head_position_during_a_meg_session.md

 3. 'Start Acq'.
 You should see activity in the terminal in which acq2ftx is running.

-4. Start Matlab on the 'real-time computer' by typing on the linux command line
+4. Start Matlab on the 'real-time computer' by typing on the Linux command line

    matlab79